In this article:

 This subject matter involves coursework in math, computing and computer graphics, chemistry, physics, structural mechanics, hydraulics, materials, surveying, geology, and ecology.

-Associate Degree in Civil Engineering
+Associate Degree in Civil Engineering - Two Year Duration

 In general, a two-year associate degree in civil engineering or civil engineering technology prepares students to work as technicians under the supervision of civil engineers.
 Common courses offered at this level are: